MiladRostami01/Time-tracking-dashboard/README.md

 ### What I learned

-what I learn here is a bounch of cool stuff like:
-- how to fetch Data from json file
-- how to loop on Data informations and cards
-- how to show clock with hour and hours challeng
-- and the animations which is realy cool ...
+what I learn here is a bunch of cool stuff like: how to fetch data from JSON file how to loop on information and cards how to show clock with hour and hours challenge and the animations which are really cool ...

 ```html
 <div class="card work">